 Let’s dive in.

 As you might guess, one of the most important steps you need to take when becoming a freelancer is creating a portfolio for your work.
-In this case, you’ll need to be able to convey how you can satisfy the needs of your clients.
+You will use samples of your previous work to convey how you can satisfy the needs of your clients.

-To elaborate, you should clearly outline the original concept of your project, the plan you implemented and followed, and the results.
+To elaborate, you should clearly outline the original concept of your social media management project, the plan you implemented and followed, and the results.

 As time goes on, you should cycle out old work in your portfolio and replace it with new work.
 Taking advantage of a project management tool can help you archive your past projects and make them easily accessible.